 To apply for a nursery place, please complete the online application form below.

-We have up to 3 intakes per year at Eglinton as long as there are spaces available to offer.
-These intakes take place in September, January and April.
+We have one main intake every September.
+We have intakes in January and April only if there are spaces available to offer.
 After the admission of pupils with an education, health and care plan naming the school, if there are more applicants than places available priority will be given in the following order to:

 (1) Looked after children and previously looked after children who have been adopted or become subject to a child arrangements or special guardianship order, immediately following having been looked after.